The Eckert Byrne LLC Sapling Plan

 - Letter of Instructions to my Health Care Agents

 How The Sapling Process Works

 The first step in the Sapling Plan process will be an initial client intake meeting.
 The initial intake can occur remotely by phone or in person in our office.
 A team member will walk you through the documents included in the Sapling Plan and discuss the implications of your decisions.
 You’ll want to have your signed engagement letter and payment submitted prior to the initial intake.
 You’ll also want to bring or send your filled out PIF.

 After the initial intake you will have a chance to review your initial flowchart.
 You will need to provide approval on the flowchart as well as the decisions made on any outstanding decisions.
 Once the flowchart is approved, the plan can be drafted.

 The final step will be a delivery meeting.
 You will review your documents with an attorney, making special note of those provisions specific to your plan.
 You will then sign the documents in the presence of two witnesses and a notary public.
-Clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Life & Legacy Review programs.
+Clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Annual Maintenance programs.